 A DAT is essentially an order to report to the court on a particular date in the future for arraignment.
 If the police elect not to give a person a DAT, then they have to be arraigned within 24 hours of the arrest.
 The defendant then awaits their arraignment in central booking near the courthouse.
 While the defendant is in central booking, the police will then discuss the facts of the case and the appropriate charges with the office of the district attorney (DA).

 If the charge is a misdemeanor, the defendant will be brought before the judge and plead guilty or not guilty.
 If they plead guilty, the case is over.
 However, if they plead not guilty, then the court will determine whether bail is appropriate.

 For a felony, the person does not enter a plea.
-Instead, the court simply entertains bail and the case then gets adjourned for “Grand Jury Action.”
-If the court sets bail and the person cannot make bail, then the District Attorney’s Office must provide non-hearsay evidence to the court within six days that establishes the probable cause for the crime.
+Instead, the court simply entertains bail and the case then gets adjourned for grand jury action.
+If the court sets bail and the person cannot make bail, then the DA’s office must provide non-hearsay evidence to the court within six days that establishes the probable cause for the crime.
 If they fail to do this, then the person must be released from custody.
 Once evidence is presented, the case proceeds to motion practice and, eventually, trial.

 Being arrested is a serious and traumatic ordeal in a person’s life.
-If you or a loved one is placed under arrest, call 212-349-2200 to arrange a free consultation with an experienced Manhattan criminal defense attorney immediately.
-Attorney John Buza of Law Office of John Buza, P.C., has handled thousands of cases, and his record of success is astounding.
-He has had innumerable dismissals, acquittals and favorable dispositions, and is available 24/7 for arraignments.
-Don’t hesitate to call.
+If you or a loved one is placed under arrest, call 212-710-5166 to arrange a free consultation with an experienced attorney immediately.